AI Has Moved From the Office Into Your Neighborhood

 The through line is simple: AI amplifies whatever values a community already holds.
 A streamlined street is only an improvement if residents decided what it should streamline toward.

 A practical first step is small and doable: find out what AI tools your local government or neighborhood association already uses, and ask how residents can weigh in.
-The smartest neighborhood isn’t the one that runs itself.
-It’s the one where the people living there still help decide how it runs.
+The best-run neighborhoods are the ones where the people living there still help decide how the systems run.

 Related Insight Deep Dive